 In the quest for a more efficient process, many practices now rely on a dedicated handpiece cleaning and lubrication unit such as the NSK iCare to facilitate this level of re-processing.
 These automated systems have been designed to quickly and effectively remove dirt and debris from the internal workings of dental handpieces, using tried and tested solutions and to deliver the precise amount of lubricating oil in preparation for sterilisation.

 Incorporating a set of nozzles which come with handpiece specific adaptors so they can accept both air turbines and contra-angles, these units can process several handpieces simultaneously in a matter of minutes, saving valuable time.
 Units from the likes of NSK are compatible with handpieces from most major manufacturers, making them a versatile and cost-effective investment.
-And, by connecting these units to a source of compressed air, any residual contaminants, solutions and lubricants that could compromise sterilisation will be automatically purged from the inside the instruments in a matter of seconds.
+And, by connecting these units to a source of compressed air, any residual contaminants, solutions and lubricants that could compromise the sterilisation process will be automatically purged from the inside the instruments in a matter of seconds.

 NSK – who manufacture a wide range of dental handpieces and decontamination equipment – offer training to make sure their customers know how to care for and maintain their instruments to get the best performance out of them and maximise their lifespan.
 Downloads and videos on their website are permanently available for reference and their customer support service is always there to give advice and useful tips about caring for their handpieces.